MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-policy-engine-cpp.md

 }
 ```

-The collection of `mip::Label` returned by `GetSensitivityLabels()` can be used to display all labels available to the user and then, when selected, use the ID to apply labels to a file.
+The collection of `mip::Label` returned by `ListSensitivityLabels()` can be used to display all labels available to the user and then, when selected, use the ID to apply labels to a file.